-P: a > 0 and b > 0 and GCD(a, b) = GCD(A, B)
+P: a > 0 and b > 0 and $GCD(a, b) \approx GCD(A, B)$.

-The relation P holds after initialization (for the a = A and b = B; from A > 0 and B > 0, relation P then follows).
+The relation P holds after initialization (for then a = A and b = B; from A > 0 and B > 0, relation P then follows).

-The repeatable statement will only be executed under the additional condition $a \neq b$ ; i.e. either a < b or a > b.
+The repeatable statement will only be executed under the additional condition $a \neq b$; i.e. either a < b or a > b.
 If a > b, then the new value of a, viz. a = b, will again be positive and GCD(a, b) will remain unchanged on account of 3.1'; if a < b, then the new value of b will again be positive and GCD(a, b) will remain unchanged on account of 3.3'.
 The invariance of relation P is therefore established.

-When the loop terminates, a = b is guaranteed to hold, GCD(A, B) = GCD(a, b) = GCD(a, a) and on account of 3.2 the assignment "gcd:= a" will establish the net effect "gcd:= GCD(A, B)".
+When the loop terminates, $a \approx b$ is guaranteed to hold, GCD(A, B) = GCD(a, b) = GCD(a, a) and on account of 3.2 the assignment "gcd:= a" will establish the net effect "gcd:= GCD(A, B)".

 To complete the proof we must demonstrate that the repetition will indeed terminate.
-Whenever the repeatable statement is executed the largest of the two (different!) values is decreased by the value of the other which is positive; as a result will continue to hold.
+Whenever the repeatable statement is executed, the largest of the two (different!) values is decreased by the value of the other which is positive; as a result will continue to hold.
 All values being integer, the maximum number of times the repeatable statement can be executed must be less than max(A, B) and therefore the repetition must terminate after a finite number of repetitions.
 And this completes the proof.
+Once we have this program, it is not difficult to think of others.
+Reading program1 we observe that each subtraction is preceded in time by two tests, first $a \neq b$ and then a > b; this seems somewhat wasteful as the truth of a > b already implies the truth of $a \neq b$.
+What happens in time is that a number of times a will be decreased by b, then b will be decreased a number of times by a, and so on.
+A program in which (in general) the number of tests will be smaller is

-$$\max(a, b){TO} > \max(a, b){T1}$$
+$$max(a, b){TO} > max(a, b){T1}$$

-We also know that before the repetition $\max(a, b) = \max(A, B)$ is finite, from the invariance of relation P (a > 0 and b > 0) we conclude that
+We also know that before the repetition $\max(a, b) = \max(A, B)$ is finite; from the invariance of the relation P (a > 0 and b > 0) we conclude that begin integer a, b, gcd;